-21. Consolidation
+19. Consolidation

 The consolidated financial statements include the accounts of the Company, its subsidiaries and investment products that are consolidated.
-VOEs are consolidated when the Company is considered to have a controlling financial interest, which is typically present when the Company owns a majority of the voting interest in an entity or otherwise has the power to govern the financial and operating policies of the entity.
+A VOE is consolidated when the Company is considered to have a controlling financial interest, which is typically present when the Company owns a majority of the voting interest in an entity or otherwise has the power to govern the financial and operating policies of the entity.